-The students who do best in physics use an organized filing system for their assignments and study materials, do all their assigned work, ask me lots of questions to make sure that they understand everything, take notes even when they’re not asked to, study regularly and solve many practice problems.
-The problems include ones that I assign, ones that I recommend and ones that the students find by themselves.
+The students who do best in physics use an organized filing system for their assignments and study materials, do all of their assigned work, ask me lots of questions to make sure that they understand everything, take notes even when they’re not asked to, study regularly, and solve many practice problems.
+The problems include ones that I assign, ones that I recommend, and ones that the students find by themselves.

 Your physics exam will last for just a few hours on one particular day, but your preparation for the exam should begin when you’re buying your school supplies before you attend your first physics class.

 There are a number of decisions that you need to make before purchasing school supplies.

 - Where are you going to store your notes, the handouts that your teacher gives you, your assignments, your lab reports, your practice problems, and your practice exam questions?
 Are these all going into the same binder or will it be more efficient to separate them into more than one binder or notebook?

 - Do you need dividers for your binders?
 They can make searching for information more efficient.

 - Where will you store miscellaneous information like useful web addresses, names of other resources that your teacher recommends, and test and exam hints?